 L.-F. Zhou, W. Zeng, L.-C. Sun, Y. Wang, F. Jiang, X. Li, Y. Zheng, G.-M. Wu

-IKKε aggravates inflammatory response via phosphorylation of ERK in rheumatoid arthritis
+IKKε aggravates inflammatory response via activation of NF-κB in rheumatoid arthritis

 Eur Rev Med Pharmacol Sci